darekp7/xsframework/README.md

  ]);
 ```

-- General properties have keys being identifiers and allow to do other manipulations:
+- Plain properties have keys being identifiers and allow to do other manipulations:
 ```javascript
  xs.update([
      'totalSum', 5 + 3 + 4